Maclenn77/co2-emissions-app/README.md

 ## Getting started

-Follow the instructions to get a local copy and run the project in your own server.
+Follow the instructions to get a local copy and run the project on your own server.

 You will need: